Bridge Workshop Frequently Asked Questions

 What food will be covered at the Bridge Workshop?

 Throughout the Bridge Workshop we will provide snacks and water for students.
-Sunday’s lunch will be free of charge to students and on Tuesday, the last day of the workshop we will provide to-go boxes.
-For the remaining days of the workshop, we recommend students to take advantage of the dining halls to eat breakfast, lunch, or dinner.
+Sunday’s lunch will be free of charge to students and on Tuesday, the last day of the workshop, we will provide to-go boxes.
+For the remaining days of the workshop, we recommend students to take advantage of the dining halls to eat breakfast, lunch, and/or dinner.
 There are also markets and cafes around campus to grab a quick bite.
-On Monday, students will be given a 2 hour lunch break, this is an opportunity to tour Pullman on the Pullman Transit and grab a quick bite.

 Feel free to contact us for help.
 Email firstname.lastname@example.org or call 509-335-3347.